WHAT IS THRIVE SC?

-THRIVE SC provides short-term and longer-stay transitional housing, cutting-edge services, and holistic resources for women and children survivors of domestic violence, from ALL income levels.
+THRIVE SC is currently in the midst of a Capital Campaign, fundraising for our new facility!
+Thrive's goal is to provide short-term and longer-stay transitional housing, cutting-edge services, and holistic resources for women and children survivors of domestic violence, from ALL income levels.
 THRIVE focuses not only on the immediate needs of safety, but also on the longer-term tools needed for a life of independence and empowerment.

-THRIVE offers independent, non-communal living by replacing the traditional, shared living space setting with modern, individual efficiencies.
+THRIVE presently offers individual and group therapy, resource referrals, victims' advocacy, legal advocacy, financial aid, clothing and household necessities, community education and public speaking, and a very limited number of beds for Survivors escaping abuse.
+The new Thrive facility will offer independent, non-communal living by replacing the traditional, shared living space setting with modern, individual efficiencies.
 This cutting edge approach helps residents and families to heal by providing much-needed personal space.
 Privacy fosters the re-establishment of dignity, as most abuse victims are deprived of personal space and are often subjected to strict and harsh rules.

 THRIVE understands the importance of protecting pets from abuse (pets are usually the first targets of violence).
 Many victims will not flee their abusers, because they have no option but to leave their beloved animals behind.
 Thus, THRIVE is creating a safe haven conducive to housing and protecting furry family members, along with their humans.

 THRIVE has a solid and transparent financial process with checks and balances to ensure fiscal integrity.